mighty-gerbils/gerbil-persist/persist.md

 Worse, the contents may have been rewritten and sanitized to fit the ideology of the day, in an Orwellian move.
-With a bit of luck and a lot of effort, you might find some version of it on [archive.org](https://archive.org)… if it still exists, and its robots weren’t told not to archive that data.
+With a bit of luck and a lot of effort, you might find some version of it on [archive.org](https://archive.org)… if it still exists the day you need it, and its robots weren’t told not to archive that data.
-The games, demos and other programs you used to like will not run anymore, because they depend on a library or virtual machine was obsoleted (e.g. Flash).
+The games, demos and other programs you used to like will not run anymore, because they depend on a library or virtual machine was obsoleted (e.g. Flash), or they relied on some remote server that either has disappeared or will one day for sure eventually.

-The servers you used to use will disappear some day for sure.
+As a user, or even as an independent developer, you cannot afford a database expert or a system administrator, much less both;

-As a user, you cannot afford a database expert or a system administrator, much less both; very few users can afford to become either themselves;
+very few individuals can afford to become either themselves;
 and none can afford to modify all their software to suitably persist the data that matters into their database.
-Your only hope, our only hope as private citizens, is that there shall be a platform that automatically handles the persistence of every piece of data you see, for every program you use, in a way that *you* can search and mine for patterns, while your communications with the rest of the world go through obfuscation channels so that *they* cannot.
+Your only hope, our only hope as private citizens, is that there shall be a platform that automatically handles the persistence of every piece of data you see, for every program you use, in a way that *you* and other individuals can search and mine for patterns, while your communications with the rest of the world go through obfuscation channels so that *they* cannot.

 All your friendly processes, like Dory the fish, forget everything after a short while.